reductstore/homepage/_posts/2022-12-20-reduct-cpp-v1_2_0-released.md

 ---
 layout: post
 title: "ReductStore Client SDK for C++ v1.2.0: New Features and Example Use"
+description: Release notes for ReductStore Client SDK for C++ v1.2.0 with usage examples
 date: 2022-12-20
 author: Alexey Timin
 categories: